newrelic/node-newrelic/README.md

   internal operation.
 You're welcome to enable it, but it's unlikely to be edifying unless you're a New Relic Node.js engineer.

+## Contributions

+We owe a debt to all of the beta testers who have provided us with feedback, and in some cases significant pieces of code.
+(If you wish to contribute, please see CONTRIBUTING.md in this package.)
+In particular, we're indebted to these people:

+* Hernan Silberman, for his work on the memcached instrumentation
+* Jeff Howell &lt;jhowell@kabam.com&gt;, for coming up with a much simpler way to instrument node-mongodb-native.

 ## Recent changes

 Information about changes to the agent are in NEWS.md.

 ### Known issues:

-* The agent works only with Node.js 0.6 and newer ( **IMPORTANT**: newer betas depend on Node 0.8, and support for 0.6 may or may not come back by the time version 1.0 of the New Relic agent is released).
-Certain features rely on Node 0.8.
+* The agent is only supported on Node.js 0.8 and newer.
 Some features may behave differently between 0.8 and 0.10.
+The agent has been tested but not extensively so on Node 0.11.
 The agent is optimized for newer versions of Node.
 * There are irregularities around transaction trace capture and display.
   If you notice missing or incorrect information from transaction traces, let us know.